Osaka Beats Garcia In Qatar To Avenge Australian Open Loss - UrduPoint

 A 16-year-old Osaka prevailed on that occasion, a final qualifying round match at Stanford in 2014.

-The omens did not look great for Osaka on Monday as Garcia won her first 11 service points but she knuckled down and finally broke the Spaniard when she was serving for the set to level at 5-5.
+The omens did not look great for Osaka on Monday as Garcia won her first 11 service points but she knuckled down and finally broke her opponent when she was serving for the set to level at 5-5.

 She then fended off two break points before wrapping up the set with a love break.